Scotland’s Transatlantic Poetry Magazine

 After that week, a litany of incidents occurred relating to my supposed ‘transphobia’.
 A woman I have never met screenshot my comments on the aforementioned exchange and posted them to Twitter, alongside my name and photo.
 She tagged in Creative Scotland to a twenty-tweet thread in which she asserted various things including my unsuitability to work with teenagers and how ‘colonialist’ my mind-set was.
 This accusation of ‘colonialist’ thinking is commonly used against those labelled a ‘TERF.’
 There was, to me, nothing remotely controversial about any of the things I had said.
 I saw a serious disconnect between her screenshots and the accusations.

-before my response to The Skinny article, had been proposed as a good time to publicly ‘call out [my] transphobia’.
+This settled down publicly to frequent, steady unfollowings from literary folks on Twitter, but behind the scenes things escalated swiftly.
+In an email exchange with someone involved in publishing, they informed me that my book launch in May 2019, which took place a fortnight before my response to The Skinny article, had been proposed as a good time to publicly ‘call out [my] transphobia’.
 This means that I had been pegged as a ‘TERF’ well before my response to The Skinny.
 Given the wide usage of this acronym the grounds for this could be various.
 The hiring of my mentor/ editor for my most recent work has been proposed to me as one.
 Magi Gibson is a feminist poet in her sixties, with decades of experience mentoring women writing from a place of trauma, which This Script required.
 She has also faced backlash over the last few years due to being labelled a ‘TERF’.
-I had also released three film-poems from This
+I had also released three film-poems from This Script by this point: all relate to female lives or feminism in some way.
+A determination to locate wrong-think in any of them could have been the grounds for a ‘public call-out’.
+I have been informed that my film-poem The Imagined We could be construed as ‘TERF-lite’ for using menstruation as a metaphor.
+I remain uncertain if this is the root of the desire to disrupt my first book launch in nine years.

 This contact in publishing refused to tell me who the people were, other than that they were ‘colleagues in the poetry world’ and did not state what form of protest they had been planning.
 I restricted access to my Facebook profile, removing many poets, mainly ones I had ever seen use the acronym ‘TERF’, to feel slightly safer online.
-As I was doing a Fringe run with
+As I was doing a Fringe run with This Script, which is a show about sex, gender and feminism, my director and I decided that it was important for her to attend every performance for added security.
+The assignation of ‘TERF’, as before, is used to dehumanise women, and it was a label I now had.
+It was the comments from the contact in publishing that had me most disturbed though: which poets could possibly be behind this?

-them, please, that I was not?
+In July, an up-and-coming poet I had booked for a high-profile event during the August festivals messaged me frantically having heard I was a ‘TERF’ and ‘transphobic’ by friends in the grassroots poetry community.
+Could I assure them, please, that I was not?
 I managed to resolve this, but the distress caused to an artist I had booked for a brilliant opportunity was horrible to witness.
 I do not need acts I book to share my views to give them a platform, nor would I be any kind of quality programmer if I demanded acts I book share mine.
 I had never,

+in eighteen years, had a poet so conflicted about accepting a booking from me.
 Various friends in literature informed me of attempts to goad them into justifying remaining loyalties: it was both wearying and stressful hearing such things with regularity.
 Then, more seriously, in November 2019 I was made aware of a literary institution’s staff member under perhaps self-imposed pressure to overlook me for a paid speaking event due to fears of negative reaction from the Scottish literary scene.
 While part of me wished I had not been informed of this, knowledge I was party to only after I was booked, this incident made me realise what I might be up against.
 I had previously had a very positive professional relationship with this events programmer.

 I continued to be unfollowed and unfriended by writers and poets in the Scottish literary world, despite saying little publicly on any of this.
 Other than an occasional call (I believe once or twice between June 2019 and March 2020) for an end to the divisive #NoDebate rhetoric from politicians when a debate is, demonstrably, happening, I do not tend to speak about these issues via Twitter.
+I began to feel I was experiencing an almost Kafkaesque surveillance and denigration, without knowing what the exact charges were so having no means to challenge them.
+My income as a freelancer—always precarious—dropped substantially on previous years’ despite releasing my best work to date.
+There is no real way of knowing causality here.
+There likely never will be.

 As anyone who has been through this will know: the only way one can survive a smearing of this kind is with robust defence from those who know and love you.
 It was in short supply, partly because so many of my friends/peer group are in the literary sector.
 I was told about private forums for writers on Facebook where I was being denigrated, often without being named.
 Scotland’s literary sector is small.
 The target was evident.
 Knowing that people I thought of as friends were bearing witness to such things but saying nothing in my defence